Hundreds fill Alcoa streets for "Let Justice Ring" rally

-ALCOA, Tenn.
-(WVLT)- Following days of protest across the nation, hundreds gathered in Blount County Sunday at the Martin Luther King Community Center in Alcoa, to participate in the "Let Justice Ring" rally.
+Following days of protest across the nation, hundreds gathered in Blount County Sunday at the Martin Luther King Community Center in Alcoa, to participate in the "Let Justice Ring" rally.

 Hundreds of protesters walked over two miles from the MLK Center in Alcoa to the Blount County Courthouse.